 Origin of Magnetic field

 The first magnet was found in the Magnesia region of Asia.
 It was in the form of a stone of Ferric Oxide (Fe2O3 ).
 Some scientist said that the magnet formed due to the strikes of lightning on the asteroids.
 Then we got those asteroid stones when those fall on the earth.
-But the exact cause of formation of magnet is still unknown.
+But the exact cause of formation of magnet is still unknown to us.

-There some artificial magnets available in the market.
-These are the bar magnets.
-The origins of the artificial magnets are as followings –
+There are some artificial magnets available in the market.
+These are known as bar magnets.
+The origins of these artificial magnets are as followings –

 - Bar Magnet

 - Current carrying wire